Tobias-Abele/3DModelsLabware/MilliwellSlides/Readme.md

 ## ⭐ Lab Favorites

-These are the milliwell configurations most commonly used in our lab:
+These are the milliwell configurations most commonly used in my lab:

 ### General Dimensions
 - **Base:** 60.0 mm × 24.0 mm × 1.0 mm